cyberbotics/webots-doc/guide/object-apartment-structure.md

 > **File location**: "WEBOTS\_HOME/projects/objects/apartment_structure/protos/Wall.proto"

+### Wall Description

+A customizable wall.
+'wallTextureUrl', 'wallTileSize' and 'wallTextureTranslation' fields allows to specify the appearance of the wall.
+'topWallColor' field value specifies the uniform color that will be applied to the top and bottom faces of the wall.

 ## Window

 Derived from [Solid](../reference/solid.md)

-%figure "A customizable window including walls above and below.
-'wallTextureUrl', 'wallTileSize' and 'wallTextureTranslation' fields allows to specify the appearance of the wall.
-'topWallColor' field value specifies the uniform color that will be applied to the top and bottom faces of the wall.
-"
+%%figure

 ![Window](images/objects/apartment_structure/Window/model.png)